MinecraftMDN/Spec/README.md

 - hash to package+version database (something like "sha256:somehash":"amod:1.0.0")
 - cf slug to package database
 - cf id to package database
-- Remove `discoverers` from the spec and only use for upstream/intermediary usage?
+- Remove `discoverers` from the spec and only use for upstream/intermediary usage
+- Hashes for Version must have server side and client side as well as universal

 ##### Fabric
 Fabric is split into three parts: